carmelrajbics/CricketSimulation/README.md

 # CricketSimulation
-A program to simulate cricket match of the last four over  with given target  with battingon probability of given value
+A program to simulate cricket match of the last four over  with given target  with batting probability of given value